Elendow/SpritedowAnimator/README.md

 # Properties
 - **IsPlaying** returns true if the animation is playing and false if not.
+- **CurrentAnimation** returns a string with the current animation name.

 # Events
 - **onFinish** calls when the animation reach the last frame.